Implement server-side support for mobile application management on Windows

 In the process of changing MAM enrollment to MDM, MAM policies will be removed from the device after MDM policies have been successfully applied.
 Normally when WIP policies are removed from the device, the user’s access to WIP-protected documents is revoked (selective wipe) unless EDP CSP RevokeOnUnenroll is set to false.
 To prevent selective wipe on enrollment change from MAM to MDM, the admin needs to ensure that:

-If the MAM device is properly configured for MDM enrollment, then the Enroll only to device management link will be displayed in Settings>Accounts>Access work or school.
-The user can click on this link, provide their credentials, and the enrollment will be changed to MDM.
+If the MAM device is properly configured for MDM enrollment, then the Enroll only to device management link will be displayed in Settings > Accounts > Access work or school.
+The user can select this link, provide their credentials, and the enrollment will be changed to MDM.
 Their Azure AD account will not be affected.

 Skype for Business compliance with MAM